matthewkling/matthewkling.github.io/cv.md

 ##### TALKS & POSTERS PRESENTED
 * **Kling, M.** and Ackerly, D. (2019, Jul).
 Winds of change: wind connectivity, gene flow, and climate adaptation in trees.
 Talk presented at Species on the Move, Kruger, South Africa.
-* **Kling, M.**.
-(2019, May).
+* **Kling, M.** (2019, May).
 Save the trees: informing conservation planning with multiple facets of phylodiversity.
 Invited talk presented at Hennig XXXVIII symposium, Berkeley, California.
-* **Kling, M.** S. Brown, A. Harvey, and P. Gonzalez.
-(2019, May).
+* **Kling, M.** S. Brown, A. Harvey, and P. Gonzalez (2019, May).
 Seeds of change: climate-smart seed provenancing for ecological restoration.
 Invited lecture presented at US National Park Service, San Francisco, California.
 * **Kling, M.**, B. Mishler, B. Baldwin, A. Thornhill, and D. Ackerly (2018, Sep).
 Future conservation priorities for the California flora: weighing alternative dimensions of evolutionary diversity.
 Talk presented at Botany Lunch seminar series, Berkeley, California.
 * **Kling, M.**, B. Mishler, B. Baldwin, A. Thornhill, and D. Ackerly (2018, Jul).
 Conserving the evolutionary diversity of the California flora.
 Talk presented at North American Congress for Conservation Biology, Toronto, Canada.
 * **Kling, M.**, B. Mishler, B. Baldwin, A. Thornhill, and D. Ackerly (2018, Jun).
 Future priorities for conserving the evolutionary diversity of the California flora.
 Talk presented at  the Digital Data in Biodiversity Research Conference, Berkeley, CA.